wp-plugins/wp-blackcheck/readme.txt

 The plugin comes with a file named wp-blackcheck.pot which contains the messages printed.
 Feel free to translate it into your language and send the .mo and .po file back to me, so I can include it into the next release.

 == Changelog ==

+= 2.7.0 =
+* Implement redirection of spammers (i.e. send them to the fbi website)
+* Implement comment hash checking
+* relocate some functions to functions.inc.php (where they should be)
+* Increase HTTP Timeout for Web-Requests to avoid some server problems

 = 2.6.2 =
 * fix wpbc_get_comments_approved